Resources for Entrepreneurs and Intrapreneurs

 WNY Incubator Network map.

-The WNY Innovation Hot Spot (IHS) is a collaborative network of incubators and entrepreneurial service providers from across Western New York, working together to turn our region into a hotbed of entrepreneurial activity.
-Starting a business is never easy, but access to the right tools can make a difference.
-The IHS collaborators share best practices, networking, mentoring, educational, and financial resources to better assist incubator client companies.
+The WNY Incubator Network is a collaborative network of incubators and entrepreneurial service providers across Western New York that are working together to turn our region into a hub of entrepreneurial activity.
+WIN collaborators share best practices and networking, mentoring, educational and financial resources to better assist incubator client companies.

 Entrepreneurship Courses